 Balancing the Benefits of Debt Elimination Strategies

-It can help to run a check of your current outstanding debts and compare the cost of paying them off in a loan vs the cost of negotiating them down with reduced interest in a DCP.
+It can help to run a check of your current outstanding debts and compare the cost of paying them off using a loan vs the cost of negotiating the payment down with reduced interest in a DCP.
 This is something that a debt calculator tool could help you with.
 Simply plug in the value of the debts, their interest rates, and how much the monthly payment would be, and get an estimate of how long you’d be paying it off using five different repayment strategies (and how much you would pay in interest over that time).

-For example, if you had a debt of $20,000 with an annual interest rate of 20%.
-Here are some approximate payoff times and interest amounts:
+For example, if you had a debt of $20,000 with an annual interest rate of 20%, here are some approximate payoff times and interest amounts:

 - Minimum Payment Method (2.5% of Balance).
 This would take over 25 years and amass over $36,750 of interest over that time.